qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 The Felgo Live tool is a standalone tool that comes with the Felgo SDK and can be used with any Qt/QML project.
 You do not have to develop your app with the Felgo SDK to enable QML Hot Reload for your project.

-In the Felgo SDK, you launch Felgo Live from the Live Play button in the Qt Creator side bar, as shown below.
+In the Felgo SDK, you launch Felgo Live from the Live Play button in the Qt Creator sidebar, as shown below.

 .. figure:: images/qtc-hit-live-run.png